DepinfoCamille/technical_test_apneal_truong-allie/README.md

 *Report.pdf* presents the results and future work that I would have made if I had the time.

 NB: The data/X_test.pkl file is too large for github.
 It can be downloaded here: https://we.tl/t-F6kAPmFYU3 Otherwise, it is computed in *build_models.ipynb*, with DataLoader.
-It just needs a line of code to dump it with pickle.
+The addition of one line of code is needed to dump it with pickle.

 ## Issues